 Two groups of dragonflies in the file

-To turn off a group layer simply click on the group of dragonflies on the DS mat and then in the layers panel click on the eye to turn that groups layer off.
-I did this 4 times with the large groups of dragonflies.
+To turn off a group layer simply click on the group of dragonflies on the DS mat and then in the layers panel click on the eye to turn that group’s layer off.
+I did this 4 times with large groups of dragonflies.

-Then proceeded which each remaining colors of paper.
-While almost done making this project I realized I’d need one more group of the lightest color as it was the largest area left to add onto the heart shape.
+Then proceeded which each remaining color of paper.
+While almost done making this project I realized I’d need one more group of the lightest color as it was the largest area left to add to the heart shape.

 In total, I used 5 pieces of 12″ X 12″ paper for the dragonflies and 1 piece of 12″ X 12″ for the heart.

 Pro Tip: You can ungroup/detach my colored sections of dragonflies and change the color or amount to suit your needs.
 I put them in colored groups so you could easily see each dragonfly type 👌

 How many dragonflies did it take to make this project?
 Total: 326 WoW!

 Do dragonflies smile!?!

 So here we are enjoying some California sun in our pool and this cute little dragonfly comes to rest on Gary’s finger.
 Adorable right?
 I instantly switch to paparazzi mode and quickly capture as many photos as this little guy would allow.